 I have come to believe that Ariadne is about more than just the hero and the labyrinth.
 She was – and is – an incredible woman who demonstrated her resiliency by reinventing her life as needed to keep up with her circumstances.
 Never forget that she saved more people than just Theseus!

-With all the focus on creative mazes in Saffron Walden last weekend, it seemed only right to make a small pilgrimage to nearby Hadstock to visit the grave of Michael Ayrton, a non-conformist 20th-century artist[…]
+With all the focus on creative mazes in Saffron Walden last weekend, it seemed only right to make a small pilgrimage to nearby Hadstock to “Honouring the Artist”

-I have had an amazing and grace-filled life, and in the lead-up to this, my 60th, birthday, I have become more and more aware of the wonderful people who have been part of it and who[…]
+I have had an amazing and grace-filled life, and in the lead-up to this, my 60th, birthday, I have become more and more aware of the “Hearts of Gratitude”